Tips for moving into your first apartment

 • Give the oven a good wipe inside and out

 This is the time to pick up your basic cleaning supplies that you’ll want to keep on hand.
 All of these can be found at stores like Canadian Tire, Staples, Loblaws and your local hardware stores.
-Apartment Therapy has a great list, and here are just a few you’ll need:
+Here are just a few you’ll need:

 • All-purpose cleaner – great for everything from countertops to windowsills